Sitecore/developer-portal/data/markdown/pages/learn/getting-started/introduction-to-contenthub-one/index.md

 ## Content Hub ONE provides

-Content Hub ONE consists of:
-- a powerful content modelling user interface for creating structured, modular content
+- A powerful content modelling user interface for creating structured, modular content
-- a modern, user-centric content authoring experience
+- Aa modern, user-centric content authoring experience
-- media management for image assets
+- Media management for image assets
-- content management [Swagger OpenAPI](https://content-api.sitecorecloud.io/swagger/index.html) for developers to manage the content model and content items with full CRUD permissions
+- Content management [Swagger OpenAPI](https://content-api.sitecorecloud.io/swagger/index.html) for developers to manage the content model and content items with full CRUD permissions
-- preview and delivery GraphQL API delivered through a geographically distributed layer (Sitecore Experience Edge) for consumption of content into multi-channel experiences, at scale
+- Ppreview and delivery GraphQL API delivered through a geographically distributed layer (Sitecore Experience Edge) for consumption of content into multi-channel experiences, at scale
 - JavaScript and Client SDK for developers to leverage a rich set of developer tools
-- command line interface (CLI) to serialize and source control content and content types
+- Command line interface (CLI) to serialize and source control content and content types

 ## Content Hub ONE Architecture